iterize/tenta/README.md

 ## Research

 We are open for collaborations!
-Tenta evolved out of the [ICOS Cities PAUL](https://www.icos-cp.eu/) project at [Technical University of Munich](https://www.tum.de/en/).
-If you are interested in using Tenta in your research, don't hesitate to reach out to **contact@iterize.dev**.
+If you are interested in using Tenta in your research, don't hesitate to reach out to contact@iterize.dev.
 We are happy to help you get started and provide support.

 ## Contributing

-We're very happy about contributions to Tenta! ✨ You can get started by reading [the contribution guide](https://tenta.onrender.com/contribute) in our docs.
+We're very happy about contributions to Tenta! ✨ You can get started by reading [our contribution guide](https://tenta.onrender.com/contribute).

 ## Versioning